Essential Exercises for Hyrox Competitors

 Planks

-Maintain a straight line from head to heels, engaging the abdominal muscles.
-Variations include side planks and plank with shoulder taps to challenge stability.
+Maintain a straight line from head to heels, engaging your abdominal muscles.
+Variations include side planks and planks with shoulder taps to challenge stability.

 Dead Bugs

 Lie on your back with arms extended toward the ceiling and knees bent at 90 degrees.
-Slowly lower opposite arm and leg toward the floor while keeping the core tight.
+Slowly lower the opposite arm and leg toward the floor while keeping your core tight.

 Pallof Press

-Using a resistance band or cable machine, press the handle straight out from the chest while resisting rotation.
+Using a resistance band or cable machine, press the handle straight out from your chest while resisting rotation.
 This trains anti-rotational core strength.

 Consistent core training improves posture and reduces the risk of injuries caused by poor movement patterns.